 Founding Artistic Director of Breakthrough Workshop Theatre

 IRA BAUER-SPECTOR is a theatre artist, educator and graphic designer.
 He founded the San Diego-based educational nonprofit Breakthrough Workshop Theatre in 2013, which has produced over 50 projects since.
 Highlights include the World Premieres of his semi-autobiographical fantasy Miss M Saves the Universe!, the song cycle The Things We Never Say by Thomas Hodges (BWT’s Original Cast Recording available), and both You’re In My Blind Spot! and The Legally Blind Ambition Tour by Terri Bratcher.
-BWT has produced staged readings of plays such as Angels in America, August: Osage County, Proof, The Diary of Anne Frank and The Miraculous Journey of Edward Tulane, in addition to musical concerts at Martinis Above Fourth and productions at the first four San Diego International Fringe Festivals.
+BWT has produced staged readings of plays such as Angels in America, August: Osage County, Proof, The Diary of Anne Frank and The Miraculous Journey of Edward Tulane, in addition to over a dozen musical concerts at Martinis Above Fourth and productions at the first four San Diego International Fringe Festivals.
 BWT produces annual presentations of the tribute play Dear Harvey by Patricia Loughrey and Thomas Hodges, thanks in part to six consecutive grants from San Diego Pride.

 In addition to his work with BWT, he has served as Marketing Manager for the historic San Diego Civic Youth Ballet since 2015 and in 2017, he was awarded the Betty Peabody Emerging Young Leader of Balboa Park Award.
 He has directed nine productions at San Diego Junior Theatre (also in Balboa Park) including The Miraculous Journey of Edward Tulane in 2016, which received fifteen citations from the National Youth Arts Awards, including wins for Outstanding Production and Outstanding Direction.
 He played the role of Zanna in the Chicago Premiere of Zanna, Don’t! at Bailiwick Repertory Theatre in 2007, and in San Diego, he worked on the World Premiere of The First Wives Club: The Musical at The Old Globe, and at Diversionary Theatre, where he played Alan Pettit and others in the 2010 FringeNYC production of Dear Harvey (FringeNYC Award for Outstanding Ensemble).